MatrixFun/AutoXL/README.md

 <!-- If you don't have the good version of Excel on your machine, you could always use [Excel Online](https://www.office.com/launch/excel?ui=en-US&rs=GB&auth=1) which has new functions and is free. -->

-**Get started quickly:** You could download the workbook `AutoXL-Demo.xlsx` where AutoXL has been already added.
+**Get started quickly:** You could download the workbook `Demo/AutoXL-Demo.xlsx` where AutoXL has been already added.
 It also contains sample data and formulas which allow you to get familiar with use of functions.
 Formula Editor will be auto-opened.

 **Installation:** Besides using Microsoft's AFE, you could use [Formula Editor](https://www.10studio.tech/docs/formulaEditor) to add the AutoXL library to your workbook, which will provide a version control.
 The latest stable versions of AutoXL will always be available in Formula Editor.